Here are seven tips that can help you save money without leaving the house.

 As we’ve all adjusted to new routines, work wardrobes, and physical interactions, it may also be a good time to re-evaluate your budget.

-Even if you’ve physically returned to work—or maybe you’ve been working remotely—things won’t feel financially normal again for a long time.
+Even if you’ve physically returned to work—or are continuing to work remotely—things won’t feel financially normal again for a long time.
 Rebuilding something, like an emergency fund, or boosting retirement savings may seem like next year’s work.

-But it can be good to audit your spending in this new reality and re-assess your savings goals.
+But now is a good time to audit your spending and reassess your savings goals.

 Here are a few tips you can start using today: